High Intensity Fitness Training

 Failure can lead to success!

 Your muscles respond to the stress that is applied to them.
-This is an important concept to understand if you want to get the most from your strength training workouts.
+This is an important concept to understand if you want to get the most from your high intensity fitness training workouts.
 To fully stimulate a muscle group to get stronger you should exercise them until they are fully fatigued.
-This means to completely work the muscle on each exercise, you should be continue to the point of momentary muscle failure.
+This means to completely work the muscle on each exercise, you should continue to the point of momentary muscle failure.
 This is the point where you can no longer perform another proper repetition.
-Do NOT sacrifice good form to do more reps but do continue the exercise until do a “failed” rep. This is a very hard part of training and requires much discipline.
+Do NOT sacrifice good form to do more reps but do continue the exercise until do a “failed” rep. In others words you get stuck and cannot complete the rep. This is a very hard part of training and requires much discipline.
 Your thinking should not be ‘I am going to do ten reps with this weight” but rather “I am going to perform as many good reps as I possibly can.”
 Thinking this way will help you work harder.
 Also remember that with high intensity exercise you do not need or want to do lots of sets or long workouts but you do need to work hard on all the exercise that you perform.
-Training to muscle failure is hard work but it does allowyou to get ‘maximum benefit in minimum time.”
+Generally one quality set is all that is required and additional setts can be counter productive.
+Training to muscle failure is hard work but it does allow you to get ‘maximum benefit in minimum time.”

-Allow for recovery – If you are training with a high intensity effort and using good form in each exercise then you still need to allow your body to recover fully between workouts.
+To obtain results from high intensity fitness training you need to allow for workout recovery.
+If your weight training workouts are conducted with significant effort and you are using good form in each exercise then you still need to allow your body to recover fully between workouts.
 The real benefit from muscle strengthening exercise comes from allowing your muscle to rebuild, recover and grow stronger before your next workout.
 To maximize your recovery and avoid over-training be certain not do too many sets or exercises and space your workouts apart adequately.
 Proper nutrition, proper sleep and rest and adequate time is needed to allow your body to get full benefit from your training.
-The American College of Sports Medicine , a highly respected authority in the field of exercise science, has the following recommendations: Perform eight to ten strength training exercises, doing eight to twelve repetitions of each exercise and perform this workout twice a week.
+The American College of Sports Medicine, a highly respected authority in the field of exercise science, has the following recommendations: Perform eight to ten strength training exercises, doing eight to twelve repetitions of each exercise and perform this workout twice a week.
 These are excellent guidelines which will allow you to exercise with high intensity effort and recover for your next muscle building strength workout.